Project-Alpaca/LKP/README.md

 |  4  | SWCLK |
 |  5  | SWDIO |

+## pcb/LKP-Core-EasyAccess

+A variant of LKP-Core that focuses on improved accessibility for arcade controller DIY hobbyists with only basic (through hole) soldering skills.
+All parts used in this variant are available for use with [JLCPCB Assembly](https://jlcpcb.com/smt-assembly) service, thus enables the possibility of ordering fully assembled and working boards straight from JLCPCB.

 ## pcb/LKP-Diva-Electrode-Tile

 Electrode board for Project DIVA Future Tone slider controller.
 Works as a 2-tile setup.
 Both tiles use the same design, with right tile being a 180 degree rotated version of the left tile.